 If you're not comparing like-for-like, however, and you're just looking for a decent kickaround on Switch, FIFA 18, 19 or 20 deliver a fine game, although the latter literally updates the kits and player rosters and nothing else.
 We'd go for 19.

 Variety is the spice of life and Mario & Sonic at the Olympic Games Tokyo 2020.
-The short story mode is all well and good, but its the lighthearted multiplayer which makes this crossover appealing.
-With 34 different events and a fabulous retro mode which is sure to get older gamers' juices flowing, it's a great family game which should get everyone in the mood for the impending Summer Olympics in Tokyo this year.
+The short story mode is all well and good, but it's the lighthearted multiplayer which makes this crossover appealing.
+With 34 different events and a fabulous retro mode which is sure to get older gamers' juices flowing, it's a great family game which should get everyone in the mood for the Summer Olympics in Tokyo (now postponed to 2021, of course).

-Of course, Mario & Sonic isn't the game for serious sports simulation, but then again you can't check out Wario and Dr Robotnik's nipples in NBA 2K20, can you?
-Well, not unless an update from 2K has taken its nefarious microtransactions to a whole new level.
+Evidently, Mario & Sonic isn't the game for serious sports simulation, but then again you can't check out Wario and Dr Robotnik's nipples in NBA 2K20, can you?
+Well, not unless an update from 2K has taken its approach to microtransactions to whole new levels of nefarious.
 Regardless, the Mario & Sonic games have always offered reliably good times and this latest entry is no exception.

 Fancy yourself as a Federer?
 Reckon you're a Ronaldo?
-Let us know below what you're favourite sports games on Switch are and maybe we'll add them to the roster during the next transfer window.
+Let us know below what you're favourite sports games on Switch are and maybe we'll add them to the roster before the end of the next transfer window.